Individual & Group Therapy

 When we are no longer able to change a situation - we are challenged to change ourselves.

 Are you living with depression, anxiety, numbness, or are you consumed by grief & mourning?
 Have life-changing events left you in a place of uncertainty?
 Are you experiencing an unimaginable loss?
-Are you living with chronic illness or pain or struggling to find meaning in life?
-If you are at a place where you need help, let me help and gently guide you through therapy to get you where you want to be.
-I love the work I do in individual and group therapy.
-I specialize in loss, grief, and other existential subjects.
+Are you living with chronic illness or pain, or struggling to find meaning in life?

 Searching for a therapist is complex, and finding a "good match" is the first step.
-I offer free consultation time to meet, exchange information, and see if we are a good match for a therapeutic relationship.
-For groups we meet to see if group therapy would be a good fit and beneficial for you.
-If not, I can help with a referral.
+I offer a free consultation to meet, exchange information, and determine if we are a good match for a therapeutic relationship.

 I am accepting new clients for individual and group therapy.